Facundo-Wehrli/JS_Practise/README.md

-# Simplee Projects to learn and practise JavaScript 🧉 #
+# Simple Projects to learn and practise JavaScript 🧉 #